BrianPugh/tamp/README.rst

 Tamp
 ====

-Tamp is a low-memory, DEFLATE-inspired lossless compression library.
+Tamp is a low-memory, DEFLATE-inspired lossless compression library intended for embedded targets.

+Tamp delivers the highest data compression ratios, while using the least amount of RAM and firmware storage.

 Features
 ========